Altai-man/docs.raku.org/README.md

 -> docker run -p 10000:10000 next-docs
 # Now you can access the site via browser at `http://localhost:10000`
 ```

+#### Cro + Nginx setup

+A docker-compose setup exists.
+It describes two containers,
+one is the actual Cro application and the other one is a Nginx container
+to reverse-proxy requests and add things like caching and avoiding exposure of the app itself.

 #### Manual installation